lucasjoliveau/doc/en/administration/odoo_sh/getting_started/branches.md

 them or write them directly in the modules of the branch, using XML data files overriding the default configuration or views.

-The unit tests are not performed as, in Odoo, they currently rely on the demo data, which is not loaded in the production database.
-In the future, if Odoo supports to run the unit tests without the demo data, Odoo.sh will then consider running the tests on staging databases.
+The unit tests are not performed as, in Konvergo ERP, they currently rely on the demo data, which is not loaded in the production database.
+In the future, if Konvergo ERP supports to run the unit tests without the demo data, Konvergo ERP.sh will then consider running the tests on staging databases.

 ### Development